Interpretation of Feynman formalism of quantum mechanics in terms of probabilities of paths: Transition probability as a sum of probabilities of the paths

 In the following I propose a possible intuitive interpretation of Feynman\'{}s formalism in the case of particles.
 It leads to the probability as a sum of path\'{}s probabilities\cite{Santos73}.
 This method might provide a physical model of the motion of quantum particles, becoming an alternative to the popular de Broglie-Bohm theory (or Bohmian mechanics).

 I start considering an integral of pairs of paths, starting from eq.$\left( \ref{Feyn3}\right) ,$ as follows

 After that I introduce the new variables $x+y\equiv 2z,x-y\equiv w$ and integrate over $w$, thus getting an integral over paths, every one in terms of the variable $z$.
 The interpretation of the quantum motion as a kind of random motion would be possible if the probability of every path is never negative.
-I am unable to provide a general proof that this is the case, and I will study only a few particular cases where the positivity holds true.
+However a general proof that this is the case will not be made in this paper ( see arXiv: quant-ph, 1603.02215), but I shall study only a few particular cases where the positivity holds true.
 Firslty I shall consider the case of free propagation, that is $V=0$.
 Thus I get

 With the change of variables above mentioned, this becomes after some algebra

 where I have taken into account that $w_{0}=w_{n}=0.$ Hence, as $ z_{0}=x_{0},z_{n}=x,$ I get

 If the integrals in the variables $z_{j}$ are performed it is easy to check that the result agrees with the standard one\cite{FeynmanHibbs}$.$ Eq.$ \left( \ref{Feyn13}\right) $ should be interpreted as a propagation with constant velocity, $v=\left( x-x_{0}\right) /t.$ In fact the Dirac deltas $ \delta \left( z_{j+1}-2z_{j}+z_{j-1}\right) $ imply ($ z_{j+1}-2z_{j}+z_{j-1})/\varepsilon ^{2}=0$, that is nil acceleration.